Lattice Approximation for Stochastic Reaction Diffusion Equations with One-Sided Lipschitz Condition: Uniform A Priori Estimates

 \section{Uniform A Priori Estimates}

-In addition to the a priori estimates in Theorem \ref{thm:Existenz} the proof of Theorem \ref{MainTheorem} requires such estimates corresponding to the approximating solutions $\tv^n$ and $\tw^n$.
-These estimates are formally obtained by applying It\^o's formula to the square of the $\mathcal{H}$-norm and we will do the same in the discrete case and obtain an exponential a priori estimate for the $L^2([0,T],V)$-norm of $\tv^n$ and $L^\infty([0,T],V)$-norm of $\tw^n$ uniform in the parameter $n$.
-Moreover due to \eqref{A2}, we have control over the discrete $l_{m+1}$-norm of $v^n$ uniformly in $n$.
-For this purpose define
+In addition to the a priori estimates in Theorem \ref{thm:Existenz}, the proof of Theorem \ref{MainTheorem} requires such estimates corresponding to the approximating solutions $\tv^n$ and $\tw^n$.
+These estimates are formally obtained by applying It\^o's formula to the square of the $\mathcal{H}$-norm and we will do the same in the discrete case and obtain an exponential a priori estimate for the $L^2([0,T],V)$-norm of $\tv^n$ and the discrete $l_{m+1}$-norm of $v^n$ uniform in the parameter $n$.
+Moreover, we derive uniform a priori estimates for $\tw^n$ in $\mathcal{L}^p(\Omega, \algF, \PP; L^\infty([0,T],V))$ for any $1\leq p < \infty$.
+For a concise statement of the results let us introduce the notation

 \begin{lem} Let $n \in \N$.
-The approximating solution $\big(v^n(t), w^n(t) \big)$ satisfies the estimate
+The approximating solution $(v^n(t), w^n(t) )$ satisfies the estimate